RussellBooth/Portfolio/README.md

 This project is ongoing in development and is a working portfolio as I work through the UC Davis Coding Bootcamp.
 It is used to track, and keep updated with the work, projects, and development of my progress in coding as I move through the bootcamp program.

-## Russel Booth's working Portfolio
+## Russell Booth's working Portfolio

    ![ScreenShot of Main Portfolio Page](./Assets/CSS/Images/README_03.png)